jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-146.md

 - the South Pole `A` of the magnet `L` points more towards the North Pole `B` of the Earth.
 - the North Pole `B` of the magnet points towards the South Pole `A` of the Earth.

-Neither pole is more depressed than the other, as the striped particles approach them with equal force from both sides.
+Neither pole is more depressed than the other, as the striated particles approach them with equal force from both sides.

 However, at the North Pole of the Earth, the South pole `A` of the magnet `N` is completely depressed, while the North pole `B` is elevated perpendicular to the Earth.

 In the intermediate locations, the magnet `M` raises its pole `B` more or less and depresses its pole `A`, depending on its proximity to the Earth's North Pole `B`.

-This is because the Southern striped particles enter the magnet `N`.
+This is because the Southern striated particles enter the magnet `N`.
 It rises in a straight line through the Earth's North Pole B from the interior parts of the Earth.

 On the other hand, the Northern particles, coming from all around through the air from the hemisphere `DAC` towards the same magnet `N`, should not progress more obliquely to reach its upper part than its lower part.